Getting a Mortgage After a Debt Relief Order (DRO)

 Your overall credit history

-If you have other credit issues on top of a previous DRO, you will likely find it more difficult to get a mortgage.
-There are, however, specialist lenders who help borrowers with multiple credit problems, but your chances of getting approved will be stronger if your credit report shows responsible borrowing and has otherwise been strong since the DRO was discharged.
+If you have other credit issues besides a previous DRO, you will likely find it more challenging to get a mortgage.
+There are, however, specialist lenders who help borrowers with multiple credit problems.
+Still, your chances of getting approved will be stronger if your credit report shows responsible borrowing, which has otherwise been strong since the DRO was discharged.

 Lenders and rates

-Most high street lenders, including at the time of writing, Barclays, Halifax and TSB, play it safe and won’t accept mortgage applications until the DRO is fully off your credit record after six years.
-Others – Nationwide and HSBC for example – take a slightly more open-minded approach and may consider application after three years.
+Most high street lenders, including at the time of writing, Barclays, Halifax and TSB, play it safe and won’t accept mortgage applications until the DRO is entirely off your credit record after six years.
+Others – Nationwide and HSBC, for example – are slightly more open-minded and may consider application after three years.

 There are lenders who will be prepared to look at applications made from 12 months after discharge of the DRO, but they will be specialist bad credit lenders who are best accessed via a broker.